Shop now & save up to 80% on medication

 Storage, Handling, and Travel

 Nesina tablets are generally stored at room temperature, away from excess heat and moisture.
-Keep tablets in the original labeled container when possible, and avoid storing them in bathrooms, vehicles, or travel bags exposed to high heat.
-Do not use tablets that look damaged, wet, or different from the expected product.
+Keep tablets in the original labeled container when possible, and avoid bathroom storage because humidity can affect many oral medicines.
+Do not use tablets that look damaged, wet, discolored, or different from the expected supply.

-When traveling, carry enough medication for the planned trip and keep the prescription label accessible.
-Time-zone changes, illness, missed meals, or changes in activity can affect glucose patterns, so ask your care team how to manage those situations before travel.
+When traveling, carry enough medication for the trip and keep the label accessible.
+Time-zone changes, illness, missed meals, and activity changes may affect glucose patterns.
+Ask your care team how to handle those situations before travel, especially if you take other glucose-lowering medicines.

 Authoritative Sources